tark-hidden/pyramid_classy/README.rst

         return config.make_wsgi_app()

 What do you think?
 Amazing, isn't it?
+Write less do more.

 Customizing the Route Base